influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/administration/config.md

 The maximum time for which a query can run on your instance before InfluxDB kills the query.
 The default setting (`0`) allows queries to run with no time restrictions.
 This setting is a [duration literal](/influxdb/v0.12/query_language/spec/#durations).

+### log-queries-after = "0"

+The maximum time a query can run after which InfluxDB logs the query with a `Detected slow query` message.
+The default setting (`"0"`) will never tell InfluxDB to log the query.
+This setting is a [duration literal](/influxdb/v0.12/query_language/spec/#durations).

 ### max-select-point = 0